 Installation of new wire on the empty side of the existing transmission towers between the Brambleton and Greenway substation has begun.
 The new substation and transmission line work will begin later this year.
 Click “Construction Updates” below for more information.

-Construction of the new Waxpool substation will began Summer 2013 (see map).
+Construction of the new Waxpool substation began in the summer of 2013 (see map).
 The site will be graded and fenced, and equipment assembly will take place on site.

 Work on the new Waxpool line segment through the high-tech corridor has begun, and will be completed in intermittent phases through fall 2014.